Environmental Product Declaration (EPD)

 In the UK, EPD has become shorthand for output compliant with EN 15804, the European standard which has been written to provide the rules for company and industry claims on environments credentials.
 The driver for EN 15804 was the need for true comparison between manufacturers of the same product, but also between very different products.

 The need is to compare apples with apples.
 To achieve this is a huge task and hence under EN 15804 are Product Category Rules (PCRs) which provide a further level of detail.
 EPDs can cover the whole lifecycle of a project: cradle to grave.
 In EN 15804 this is modules A to C (and these have sub sets).
 When comparing EPDs designers must ensure they cover the same modules.

-Generic EPD for ready-mixed concrete
+Sector EPD for ready-mixed concrete

 Institut Bauen und Umwelt e.V.
 (IBU) have published an EPD for UK manufactured generic ready-mixed concrete.
 Find out more about the EPD for:

-Generic EPDs for precast concrete
+Sector EPDs for precast concrete

-British Precast has worked closely with sustainability consultants, Thinkstep, on developing a lifecycle assessment tool for the purpose of producing verified Environmental Product Declarations (EPDs) in accordance with EN 15804.
+British Precast (now MPA Precast) has worked closely with sustainability consultants, Thinkstep, on developing a lifecycle assessment tool for the purpose of producing verified Environmental Product Declarations (EPDs) in accordance with EN 15804.
 The tool created is robust and accurate but also user friendly for manufacturers of any size.
 The tool has an extensive list of over 50 material inputs covering all the commonly-used aggregates, cements, reinforcements and admixtures.

 The tool has now been externally verified by the Institut Bauen und Umwelt e.V.
 (IBU).
 The published EPDs are part of British Precast’s (now MPA Precast) ongoing commitment to sustainability and transparency.
 The seven published EPDs are: